sykhangdha/mangareader-wp/README.md

 // To Install the Theme //
-Go to Appearance->Customize and in "Additional CSS" add the code from "style.css" to apply the theme.
+- Go to Appearance->Customize and in "Additional CSS" add the code from "style.css" to apply the theme.
 More themes will be available

 // To Update Manga Directory Page //
-1)Replace functions.php in main theme folder
+- Replace functions.php in main theme folder
-2)Replace "components/loop/content-archive.php" with one from this github
+- Replace "components/loop/content-archive.php" with one from this github

-// Pre-Req //